 KIDS AGED 6 TO 18 YEARS

-Our team works in partnership with you, your child, aged 6 to 18 years, and their teacher to support their development and academic progress.
+Our team works in partnership with you and your child (aged 8 to 18 years), to support their development and academic progress.

-We will meet with you to talk about your goals for your child and what you would like them to be able to achieve, as well as what support you would like.
+Our dedicated team will meet with you to discuss your goals for your child and what you would like them to be able to achieve, as well as what support you would like.
 Together, we will then plan how to achieve these goals.

 OUR SCHOOL AGED DISABILITY SERVICES